TrueWill/embracer/README.md

 ## Acknowledgements

 Built with [React](https://reactjs.org/) and [Redux](https://redux.js.org/) - thanks so much to Facebook, Dan Abramov, Mark Erikson, and all contributors!

+Special thanks to my lovely wife [hellomandie](https://github.com/hellomandie) for styling the app!

 Thanks to Anthony Accomazzo for his article on [deploying a React app to Amazon's S3](https://www.fullstackreact.com/articles/deploying-a-react-app-to-s3/).